wwijkander/mpeg2ts-exporter/README.md

 iptv_pat_errors | Number of times in a group where the required PAT packet was not transmitted at least twice a second, indicating packet loss iptv_payload_bitrate | Bitrate for group, excluding UDP and below headers, including MPEG-TS headers and payload

-Uses AF_XDP to bypass kernel network stack and as a result requires a recent Linux to run.
+Uses AF_XDP to bypass kernel network stack and as a result requires a fairly recent Linux to run.

 # Building